The Practical Guide to Google Local Listings for Franchise Businesses

 - Reviews: Reviews on your GMB listing are incredibly useful.
 Be sure to reply to every single review that comes through your GMB listing.
 Positive ones, awesome.
 Negative ones, try to find a solution and take the interaction off the platform to resolve the issue.
 Reviews have a huge impact on local SEO.

-Navigating Detours – Managing Multiple Franchise Locations on Google My Business
+Managing Multiple Franchise Locations on Google Business Profile

 For businesses with multiple locations, like franchises, you can bulk upload your locations.
-You’ll submit information via the Google My Business interface.
+You’ll submit information via the Google Business Profile interface.
 Step-by-step instructions can be found here for Google.

 Stay patient with the veriﬁcation process.
 The actual process of submitting information can take less than an hour, but Google can take weeks to verify all of the information.